lmeyer2/coreclr-wiki/Contributing.md

 The current priority for the team is making [.NET Core](http://blogs.msdn.com/b/dotnet/archive/2014/12/04/introducing-net-core.aspx) work on Linux and Mac OS X.

-For proposed product changes, the team has a strong bias to **demonstrable impact** of a **mainline scenario** and are **low-ish risk** to implement.
+For proposed product changes, the team has a strong bias to **demonstrable impact** and are relatively **low risk** to implement.
 The team is most likely to engage on issues and resultant PRs that meet this characteristic

 However, we encourage creating a broad range of issues.
 There are lots of folks that may respond, particularly if there are others that are interested in the same topic.
 If a strong community viewpoint establishes itself on an issue outside of the core priority, then the team should engage on the issue.